-If you’re looking for the most unique RV destinations in 2020, you’ve come to the right spot!
+If you’re looking for the most unique RV destinations, you’ve come to the right spot.
 Today we’re diving deep into the best that America has to offer.

 We know there are hundreds of hidden gems throughout the USA.
 It can get pretty overwhelming when planning your RV camping trip.
 That’s why we created this list.

 Additionally, we’ve included the best campgrounds at each of these unique destinations!

 From California to Maine, these 23 spots will surly be a good time in 2023.

 Let’s dive in!

 Why You’ll Love It: Gee’s Bend, Alabama burst into the National spotlight in the 90s for a very specific type of art.
 Quilt making.
 A tight-knit and hard to access black community passed down the quilting heritage from generation to generation.

 At popular auction houses, some of these quilts sold for more than $50,000.